Estate Planning & Probate in Sonoma County

 Each of these methods has pros and cons, therefore your specific financial situation, your tax rate and your probate plan will determine the best way for you to distribute your assets.
 In some cases, your Sonoma estate planning attorney can help you combine two or more of these methods to help you accomplish your objectives.
 If you have children from a prior marriage you could potentially specify what gifts or assets you want them to have in your will, however, if those gifts bypass your spouse, a family conflict could ensue.
 A trust might be the best legal instrument for leaving assets to your children from a prior marriage, while still ensuring your current spouse is taken care of.
 There are many aspects to asset distribution, therefore it can be extremely beneficial to speak to an attorney at the Gullotta Law Group.

-- Estate Administration-If you have only a living trust, you will have a named successor trustee who will be responsible for carrying out your wishes after your death or in the event of your incapacitation.
+- Estate Administration - If you have only a living trust, you will have a named successor trustee who will be responsible for carrying out your wishes after your death or in the event of your incapacitation.
 If you have a will, you will name an executor—a person you trust to adhere to the terms of your will and carry out your wishes.
 If you die without a will (intestate), the court will appoint an executor following a hearing.
 No one can be forced to be an executor, therefore, it is important that you have an honest conversation with your proposed executor to determine whether he or she is willing to serve in this capacity.
 Executors have a fiduciary duty to ensure the beneficiaries of the will are protected.
 Should that fiduciary duty be breached, personal liability can be imposed on the executor.
 Once appointed, the executor will “run” the estate in the same way a business is run; that is, the executor will ensure all debts are paid, taxes are properly taken care of, assets are cared for and the remaining assets are distributed to the named beneficiaries.

-- Estate Taxes-The state of California does not currently collect an estate tax, although prior to 2005, the state did collect such a tax, known as the “pick-up tax.”.
+- Estate Taxes - The state of California does not currently collect an estate tax, although prior to 2005, the state did collect such a tax, known as the “pick-up tax.”.
 California also does not collect a state inheritance tax—the tax assessed against the share received by each individual beneficiary of an estate as opposed to the estate tax, assessed against the entire estate.
 This means the only “death” tax that residents of California must think about is the federal estate tax.
 This tax falls on the estate of the deceased, rather than on the people who inherit.
 Currently, there is an exemption of $11,400,000(2019), therefore only those who die with an estate larger than that will have to pay federal estate tax—currently only about two out of every 1,000 people who die.

-- Powers of Attorney-A power of attorney is a legal document which allows you to appoint a person to handle your financial or healthcare affairs in the event you become incapacitated.
+- Powers of Attorney - A power of attorney is a legal document that allows you to appoint a person to handle your financial or healthcare affairs in the event you become incapacitated.
 A limited power of attorney can also be used when you plan on being out of the state or country for a length of time and you need someone to take care of specific financial issues while you are away.
 A general power of attorney gives much broader powers to a person or organization to act on your behalf—the person chosen is also known as an agent or attorney-in-fact.
 A general power of attorney—or any type of power of attorney ends upon your death.
 A health care power of attorney allows your chosen agent the authority to make medical decisions on your behalf in the event you become incapacitated.
 You might also choose a durable power of attorney which keeps the power of attorney in effect until your death unless rescinded during a period of time you are not incapacitated.

-- Probate Administration-If you leave a will, your named executor will administer your estate.
+- Probate Administration - If you leave a will, your named executor will administer your estate.
 This includes collecting assets, paying debts and taxes, filing a final tax return, taking an inventory of assets, and distributing remaining assets to heirs.
 If you do not leave a will, an executor will be appointed, and that person will do the same things a named executor would do.
 If you leave a trust, your successor trustee will be responsible for implementing the terms of the trust and filing a Notice of Trust with the beneficiaries.
 In the state of California, estates worth more than $150,000 must go through formal administration.

-- Wills and Trusts-Having an estate plan containing either a will, a trust, or both is the responsible thing to do for those you will leave behind.
+- Wills and Trusts - Having an estate plan containing either a will, a trust, or both is the responsible thing to do for those you will leave behind.
 There are many extremely good reasons to have a will or trust, however, the bottom line is to ensure your assets go to those you would choose to have them.
 When you die without an estate plan, you leave unnecessary chaos behind for your loved ones.
 If you have minor children, you will need a will to name a guardian for them, and you might also benefit from a trust.
 Speak to a knowledgeable attorney from the Gullotta Law Group today to determine whether you could benefit from a will, a trust or both, and give yourself peace of mind.

 How an Estate Planning Attorney from the Gullotta Law Group Can Help You Plan for Your Future